Last Updated on

 When you think of Dallas, what comes to mind?
 Something about guns, trucks, and a J.R. character, right?
 Push all those visions aside for a moment!
-While there are still urban cowboys and socialites around, there are so many great things to do in Dallas with kids.
-A thriving metropolis awaits your family with open arms and a big as Texas smile.
-Museums, parks, and shows allow families to fill their vacation days with plenty of fun and relaxation.
+While there are still urban cowboys and socialites around, there are so many fun things to do in Dallas with kids.
+The thriving metropolis of downtown Dallas awaits your family with open arms and a big as Texas smile.
+From the Perot Museum of Nature and Science to Klyde Warren Park, families can fill their vacation days with plenty of fun and relaxation.

 10. The Dallas Arts District

-Dallas has several world-class art museums in the downtown arts district, but these two are particularly accessible to families.
+Dallas has several world-class art museums in the downtown arts district, but these two are particularly kid friendly.
 The Nasher Sculpture Center is home to a premier collection of modern sculpture by world famous artists like Picasso, Matisse, and De Kooning.
 The beautiful, outdoor sculpture garden is perfect for families to explore at a casual pace.
 Enjoy free admission and a full day of family programming on the first Saturday of every month.

 At the Dallas Museum of Art, pick your favorite Arturo Family Gallery Guide and let the fun begin!
 Each guide will lead you through the perfect dose of art for the whole family centered around a particular theme (music, dogs, cats, swimming, or modern mysteries).
-With free admission, this is the perfect place to introduce your kids to the art of enjoying…well, art.
+With free admission and excellent family programming, this is the perfect place to introduce your kids to the art of enjoying…well, art.

 9. Klyde Warren Park

 Take advantage of this park’s central location and free activities after a morning in the Dallas Arts District.
 Klyde Warren Park is an urban green space constructed on top of the eight lane highway running through downtown Dallas.
 Eat at Relish, a counter-service spot with great burgers, or one of several food trucks lining the park.
-Check out Jenga or ping-pong paddles, catch a science experiment at the Children’s Park Amphitheater, or let the kids play on the playground.
+Check out Jenga or ping-pong paddles, catch a science experiment at the Children’s Park Amphitheater, or let the kids roam free in the play area.

 8. Texas Horse Park at the Trinity River